cloudflare/cfssl_trust/README.md

 ## CFSSL TRUST

-This is the trust stores CloudFlare uses for [CFSSL](https://github.com/cloudflare/cfssl).
+This is the trust stores Cloudflare uses for [CFSSL](https://github.com/cloudflare/cfssl).
 It also includes the sources of the trust chain that can be built using the `mkbundle` utility from CFSSL.